-AACSB: Reflective Thinking AICPA: FN Reporting Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
-Level of Difficulty: 3 Hard Topic: Tax Professional Responsibilities
+Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.

 - 81. Which of the following is a false statement?
-A taxpayer filing a fraudulent tax return: - A. is potentially subject to criminal penalties. - B. is potentially subject to civil penalties. - C. is potentially subject to fines and a prison sentence. - D. will have an unlimited statute of limitations for the fraudulent tax return. - E. None of the above.
+A taxpayer filing a fraudulent tax return: - A. is potentially subject to criminal penalties. - B. is potentially subject to civil penalties. - C. is potentially subject to fines and a prison sentence. - D. will have an unlimited statute of limitations for the fraudulent tax return. - E. None of these.

+AACSB: Reflective Thinking

+AICPA: BB Critical Thinking

+AICPA: FN Risk analysis

+Accessibility: Keyboard Navigation

+Blooms: Analyze

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

 Learning Objective: 02-07 Identify taxpayer and tax professional penalties.

-Level of Difficulty: 3 Hara Topic: Taxpayer Filing Requirements
+Topic: Taxpayer filing responsibilities

-82. For which of the following tax violations is a civil penalty not imposed on taxpayers?
+- 82. For which of the following tax violations is a civil penalty not imposed on taxpayers?

 - A. failure to file a tax return.

 - B. failure to pay tax owed.

 - C. fraud.

 - D. failure to make estimated tax payments.

-- E. None of the above.
+- E. None of these.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Hard Topic: Taxpayer and Tax Practitioner Penalties
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation Blooms: Analyze payer and tax professional penalties.

+Learning Objective: 02-07 Identify taxpayer and tax professional penalties.

-- 83. A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of the above.
+- 83. A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of these.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Hard Topic: Taxpayer and Tax Practitioner Penalties
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation

+Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-84. A taxpayer can avoid a substantial understatement of tax penalty:

-- A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if the position is not frivolous and disclosed on the tax return. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of the above.
+- 84. A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if the position is not frivolous and disclosed on the tax return. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of these.

+AACSB: Reflective Thinking

+AICPA: BB Critical Thinking

+AICPA: FN Risk analysis

+Accessibility: Keyboard Navigation

+Blooms: Analyze

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Hard Topic: Taxpayer and Tax Practitioner Penalties
+Learning Objective: 02-07 Identify taxpayer and tax professional penalties.

 - 85. Which types of penalties are only imposed after normal due process including a trial?

 - A. criminal penalties.

 - B. civil penalties.

 - C. criminal and civil penalties.

 - D. tax return.

-- E. None of the above.
+- E. None of these.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Haro Topic: Taxpayer and Tax Practitioner Penalties
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation

+Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-86. A tax practitioner can avoid IRS penalty relating to a tax return position:

-- A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of the above.
+- 86. A tax practitioner can avoid IRS penalty relating to a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of these.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Hard Topic: Taxpayer and Tax Practitioner Penalties
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation Blooms: Analyze xpayer and tax professional penalties.

+Learning Objective: 02-07 Identify taxpayer and tax professional penalties.